westey-m/semantic-kernel-1/docs/decisions/0041-updated-vector-store-design.md

 ## Decision Drivers

+From GitHub Issue:
+- API surface must be easy to use and intuitive
-- Focus on the core value propisition of SK
+- Alignment with other patterns in the SK
-- Ease of use
-- Design for Memory Plugin
+- - Design must allow Memory Plugins to be easily instantiated with any connector
 - Design must support all Kernel content types
 - Design must allow for database specific configuration
+- All NFR's to be production ready are implemented
 - Basic CRUD operations must be supported so that connectors can be used in a polymorphic manner
 - Official Database Clients must be used where available
 - Dynamic database schema must be supported
 - Dependency injection must be supported
+- Azure-ML YAML format must be supported
-- Allow break glass scenarios
+- Breaking glass scenarios must be supported

+Additional:
+- Focus on the core value propisition of SK

 ## Considered Questions